Searching for My Relatives Part 1: Kilkenny, Ireland

 A sample record from Ancestry.com

 Persistence and comparing many other users’ family trees to mine led to my first clue.
 My relatives appeared to be from a little town called Three Castles in Kilkenny County.
 I had my first solid lead as my great-great-great-grandfather and his father were both known to be buried in the area.
 Unfortunately, tiny towns typically mean small amounts of Internet information.
 I didn’t let that deter me as I started to search for cemeteries in the area.
 That’s when I got my first lucky break from a blog called “Ireland In Ruins” by someone dubbed Castlehunter.
 A photo on his blog matched one I had seen posted on Ancestory.com, and now I knew the cemetery I was looking for.
-As a bonus, Castlehunter had included directions to the old church and cemetery; Yahtzee!
+As a bonus, Castlehunter included directions to the old church and cemetery: Yahtzee!

 On the Ground in Ireland

-Steps leading up to the Three Castles church.
+Steps leading up to the Three Castles church

-Inside the remains of the Three Castles church.
+Inside the remains of the Three Castles church

 From a Longshot to a Jackpot